OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/user_guide/python_modules.md

 - `CalForce.force`: pointer to the ExaDiS force binding object

 ##### Methods
-- `state = CalForce.NodeForce(N: DisNetManager, state: dict, pre_compute=True)`: Computes nodal forces for all nodes and place the result in the `state` dictionary.
+- `state = CalForce.NodeForce(N: DisNetManager, state: dict, pre_compute=True)`: Computes nodal forces for all nodes and places the result in the `state` dictionary.
 By default, option `pre_compute=True`, meaning that a call to the `PreCompute()` operation will be made before evaluating the forces.
 - `state = CalForce.PreCompute(N: DisNetManager, state: dict)`: Call to the force pre-compute operation, e.g. as some force modules (e.g. FFT) requires certain values to be pre-computed and up-to-date before forces can be evaluated efficiently.
 In general, there is no need to call `PreCompute()` before a call to the global `NodeForce()` method, as by default the pre-compute step is called internally in `NodeForce()`.
 However, a call to `PreCompute()` may be required before calling `OneNodeForce()` (e.g. if the network has been updated since the last call to `NodeForce()`).
 - `f = CalForce.OneNodeForce(N: DisNetManager, state: state, tag, update_state=True)`: Compute the nodal force `f` on a single node specified by its `tag`.
 The `PreCompute()` operation may need to be called before calling `OneNodeForce()`.